-Gary Lucas: Apparently Lucas is the “thinking man’s guitar hero” according to the New Yorker.
-While I am somewhat agnostic on that particular line, his new album, Chase the Devil, due out in 2010 with Dean Bowman on vocals, certainly promises to offer a more thoughtful arrangement of Jerusalem than anything by boy-band Blake or Fat Les.
+Gary Lucas: the “thinking man’s guitar hero” according to the New Yorker, Lucas performed with Captain Beefheart before forming his own band, Gods and Monsters, in 1989.
+His new album, Chase the Devil, due out in 2010 with Dean Bowman on vocals, certainly promises to offer a more thoughtful arrangement of Jerusalem than anything by boy-band Blake or Fat Les.

 The Fall: The career of Mark E. Smith rises and, well, falls, but 1988’s I Am Kurious Oranj is a definite highlight.
 The Fall sing Jerusalem as something of a baggy monster, but Dog is Life/Jerusalem is far more compelling when rambled through by Smith than belted out with fake passion by many others.

 Paul Robeson: When I hear Robeson’s deep, rich voice, I am willing to forget many sins committed against the Blake/Parry hymn; when I read about Robeson’s life, I realise that it is many of my own sins that are to be forgiven.
 Inspiring and beautiful, this was first released as a 7″ EP and then on the debut compilation Robeson in 1959.